NIVeriStandAdd-Ons/UDP-Data-Link-Custom-Device/README.md

 ### Built Availability ###

-Builds of this IP are not available.
+Builds of this IP in select versions of VeriStand are available under Releases.

 ### Quality, Limitations ###